No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 • Always ensure your Incoterms support your logistics and operational goals.

-How Understanding Incoterms Benefits Supplier Negotiations and Agreements
+Understanding China Incoterms Strengthens Supplier Negotiations and Agreements

 When you understand Incoterms, you’re better equipped to negotiate supplier agreements.
 This knowledge allows you to have a solid grasp on terms like FOB and DDP, giving you the leverage to propose contract terms that fit your logistics and financial needs.
 As a result, you stand a better chance of securing favorable conditions like lower transportation costs or even better insurance rates.